Introduction:

 “What role does a pension actuary play in divorce proceedings?”

-There are other scenarios where it’s generally recommended that professional advice is sought regarding the division of pensions.
+There are certain scenarios where it’s generally recommended that professional advice is sought regarding the division of pensions.
 These include situations where there are pensions with public sector defined benefit schemes, where couples have a significant age gap, where low value pensions have guarantees which mean they generate benefits as if they were higher value, and where a total combined pension pot exceeds £100,000.

 “Will interest rates affect the division pensions in my divorce?”

 Rising interest rates can have a significant impact on the division of pensions in divorce proceedings.
-Over the last couple of years, the rise in interest rates has affected the value of cash equivalent transfer valuations.
+Over the last couple of years, the rise in interest rates has affected the value of cash current transfer valuations.
 This, in turn, can affect the value of how much pension is transferred.

 Parting Advice